folio-org/mod-users-bl/README.md

 * queryParameters supported: No
 * Permissions required?: No

+#### `/bl-users/by-id/<id>/open-transactions`
+* Description: Return an object listing number of open transactions that are associated to the user referenced by the user's id
+* Supported operations: GET
+* queryParameters supported: no
+* Permissions required?: Yes

+#### `/bl-users/by-username/<username>/open-transactions`
+* Description: Return an object listing number of open transactions that are associated to the user referenced by the user's username
+* Supported operations: GET
+* Permissions required?: Yes

+#### `/bl-users/by-id/<id>`
+* Description: Delete a user referenced by user's id after checking for open transactions.
+Deletion will be executed if and only if the user has no open transactions.
+* Supported operations: DELETE
+* Permissions required?: Yes

 ## Object Format

 The returned composite object format contains both ids and objects for the component records.
 The ids will always be populated (if they exist).
 The objects will be populated if possible.
 If not possible, they will be `null`.